Micro Orchestrism

 Project description

-Micro Orchestrism is a visual and sound installation that questions traditional hierarchies of creative expression by positioning fermenting yeasts as musical collaborators.
+Micro Orchestrism is an audiovisual installation that questions traditional hierarchies of creative expression by positioning fermenting yeasts as musical collaborators.

 Visitors witness fermentation of sake, Japanese alcohol, where microbial breathing patterns generate real-time soundscapes alongside human compositions with natural-material instruments.
 The installation questions anthropocentric creativity by revealing microscopic activity often invisible to us.
 Drawing from experimental sake brewers who incorporate musical elements into their practice, the project exposes negotiations between human intention and microbial processes.